Eucharist: Baptists

 The bread and "fruit of the vine" indicated in Matthew, Mark and Luke as the elements of the Lord's Supper are interpreted by many Baptists as unleavened bread (although leavened bread is often used) and, in line with the historical stance of some Baptist groups (since the mid-19th century) against partaking of alcoholic beverages, grape juice, which they commonly refer to simply as "the Cup".
 The unleavened bread also underscores the symbolic belief attributed to Christ's breaking the bread and saying that it was his body.
-A soda cracker is often used.

-Some Baptists consider the Communion to be primarily an act of remembrance of Christ's atonement, and a time of renewal of personal commitment (memorialism), while others, such as Particular Baptists affirm the Reformed doctrine of a pneumatic presence, which is expressed in the Second London Baptist Confession, specifically in Chapter 30, Articles 3 and 7.
-This view is prevalent among Southern Baptists, those in the Founders movement (a Calvinistic movement among some Independent Baptists), Freewill Baptists, and several individuals in other Baptist associations.
+Some Baptists, such as certain Independent Baptist congregations, consider the Communion to be primarily an act of remembrance of Christ's atonement, and a time of renewal of personal commitment (memorialism), while others, such as Reformed Baptists (Calvinistic Baptists) affirm the Reformed doctrine of a pneumatic presence, which is expressed in confessions of faith such as the Second London Baptist Confession, specifically in Chapter 30, Articles 3 and 7.
+As such, those within the Founders movement (a Calvinistic movement among the Southern Baptist Convention) adhere to the real spiritual presence.
+Apart from the Reformed Baptists, there are certain General Baptists adhere to the view of the real spiritual presence of Christ in the Lord's Supper, which was taught in Helwys Confession (1611).

 Communion practices and frequency vary among congregations.
-A typical practice is to have small cups of juice and plates of broken bread distributed to the seated congregation.
-In other congregations, communicants may proceed to the altar to receive the elements, then return to their seats.
+A typical practice among some Baptists is to have small cups of juice and plates of broken bread distributed to the seated congregation.
+In other congregations, especially the more traditional ones, communicants may proceed to the altar or communion table to receive the elements, then return to their pews.
 A widely accepted practice is for all to receive and hold the elements until everyone is served, then consume the bread and cup in unison.
-Usually, music is performed and Scripture is read during the receiving of the elements.
+Usually, hymns are performed and Scripture such as the precise verses of Jesus speaking at the Last Supper is read during the receiving of the elements.

-Some Baptist churches are closed-Communionists (even requiring full membership in the church before partaking), with others being partially or fully open-Communionists.
-It is rare to find a Baptist church where the Lord's Supper is observed every Sunday; most observe monthly or quarterly, with some holding Communion only during a designated Communion service or following a worship service.
-Adults and children in attendance, who have not made a profession of faith in Christ, are expected to not participate.
+Some Baptist churches are closed-Communionists (even requiring full membership in the local church congregation before partaking), with others being partially or fully open-Communionists.
+Adults and children in attendance who have not received baptism are expected to not participate.